 Shakespeare once wrote that "a rose by any other name would smell as sweet," which is fitting, considering that the language he wrote in is now the standard-bearer of world speech.
 Indeed, looking at the names of many countries around the world, it would seem almost irrelevant that these places had their own ways of describing themselves before Anglo-Saxon scribes came along.

 While it might not come as a surprise that names of countries in the far (and near) east have been butchered for centuries, some of the entries on this list hit very close to home.
-It's unlikely that most people will ever use the proper names of places like China or Sweden, but this fact will simply make your cocktail party fodder all the more unique.
+It's unlikely that most people will ever use the proper names of places like China or Sweden, but this fact will simply make your cocktail party fodder all the more unique, as you discuss where country names real or not with other attendees.

 01 of 05